L. Special Academic Arrangements

 Completion of Degree Requirements at the End of a Fall Term

-Students who at the end of a fall term complete the requirements for graduation may be of three kinds: (1) those who complete such requirements in eight terms of regular enrollment; (2) those who have accumulated thirty-six course credits or more, all earned at Yale, in fewer than eight terms of regular enrollment; and (3) students admitted by transfer to Yale College and students whose admission to Yale College was deferred until a spring term.
-Note that acceleration credits may not yield a completion of degree requirements at the end of a fall term; see section R, Acceleration Policies.
-The following rules apply to students of these three kinds.
+Students who at the end of a fall term complete the requirements for graduation may be of two kinds: (1) those who complete such requirements in eight terms of regular enrollment; and (2) those who have accelerated; see section Q, Acceleration Policies.
+The following rules apply to such students.

-- Notification by the student Students must, by the last day of the add/drop period, in their final term of enrollment, complete a Petition to Complete Degree Requirements at the End of a Fall Term to notify the Committee on Honors and Academic Standing through their residential college dean's office that the fall term will be that student’s last term of enrollment.
-Notification must include written certification from the student’s director of undergraduate studies that the student will have completed all the requirements of the major program by the end of the fall term, and from the student’s residential college dean that the student will have fulfilled the distributional requirements by that time.
-Failure to observe the deadline will result in the students being charged a fine of $20.
+1. Notification by the student Students must, by the fifteenth day of September, complete a Yale College Petition for December Degree Conferral to notify the Committee on Honors and Academic Standing, through their residential college dean's office, that the fall term will be that student’s last term of enrollment.
+Before submitting this petition, students should confirm that they will have completed all major and distributional requirements by the end of the fall term.
+Failure to observe the deadline will result in students being charged a fine of $20.

-- Award of degrees and diplomas Students who complete degree requirements at the end of a fall term are awarded their degrees and their diplomas at Commencement at the conclusion of the spring term of that academic year and are considered to be members of the class that graduates at that Commencement.
-General Honors and Distinction in the Major are also awarded at that time.
-If a student who completes degree requirements at the end of a fall term wishes to participate in the Commencement exercises held in the previous academic year, however, the student may do so with the permission of the residential college head and dean.
+2. Award of degrees and diplomas Students who complete degree requirements at the end of a fall term are awarded their degrees after all grades are reported and degree requirements are met.
+Any degree requirements that aren’t completed, including resolution of final grades, by January 31 for students who applied to have their degree conferred in December will become if-and-when students and will not have their degree conferred with the December degree conferral date.
+Degree clearance can take several weeks.
+Students should check their unofficial transcripts to determine if the degree has been awarded before ordering official transcripts.
+Diplomas are mailed to students at the diploma address they provide.
+Students who have their degree conferred at the end of a fall term are considered to be members of the class that graduates during that academic year, the same as the May graduates.
+Eligibility for General Honors will be based on the criteria of the most recent graduating class.
+If a student who completes degree requirements at the end of a fall term wishes to participate in the Commencement exercises held in the previous academic year, the student may do so with the permission of the residential college head and dean.
 Such might be the case, for example, for students who because of a leave of absence did not qualify for graduation with the class in Yale College with which they entered as a first-year.
-Such a student would not receive the degree or diploma until the May of the academic year in which degree requirements were completed.

 Courses in the Yale Graduate and Professional Schools